luckkkkas/luckkkkas/README.md

 # Bem Vindo ao Meu GitHub!!

-## Sobre mim!

-🎓 Estudante de Análise e Desenvolvimento de Sistemas, na Uniasselvi, em transição de carreira. </br>
+🎓 Estudante de Análise e Desenvolvimento de Sistemas</br>
-🔧 Tenho forte capacidade de resolver problemas, desejo contínuo de aprender e crescer na área de tecnologia.</br>
-🌌 Futuramente me vejo trabalhando em ptojetos grandes e complexos</br>
-🍀 Meu desejo é seguir no desenvolvimento FullStack </br>
-👽 sempre atrás de conhecimento e aprimoramento das minhas habilidades.</br>

-## Redes Socias

 [Linkedin](https://www.linkedin.com/in/luckkkkas/)

 <!--
 **luckkkkas/luckkkkas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.